realworldocaml/book/en/compiler-output-formats.md

 #### Running Camlp4 directly on the source code

-While the top-level is a quick and useful to examine the signatures generated from the extensions, how can we see what these new functions actually do?
+The top-level is a quick way to examine the signatures generated from the extensions, but how can we see what these new functions actually do?
 You can't do this from `utop` directly since it embeds the Camlp4 invocation as an automated part of its operation.

 Let's turn to the command-line to obtain the result of the `comparelib` transformation instead.
 Create a file that contains the type declaration from